 - Whole Grains: As with citrus fruit, quinoa, brown rice and oatmeal maintain insulin levels while also providing the body with hours of energy.
 This is due to the slow rate at which whole grains digest.

-Discuss these and other metabolism-boosting foods with the experts at Advanced Weight Loss Centers.
-The Albertson, NY-based facility creates comprehensive plans that focus on customized healthy diets and metabolic weight loss.
+Discuss these and other metabolism-boosting foods with the experts at Advanced Weight Loss Centers where they can create comprehensive plans that focus on customized healthy diets and metabolic weight loss.
 Start your journey by working with Long Island’s premier drug-free weight loss program today.
 Call (800) 277-THIN (8446) to schedule your free assessment or visit their website for more information.
 Like their Facebook page for more great tips.